npm init

 .
 Your package.json

-should list these dependencies:npm install
+should list these dependencies:

-to fetch dependencies..env
+to fetch dependencies.

-file, which should contain just one line:node index.js
+file, which should contain just one line:

 .
 You'll see initialization lines printed by ocore in console, which contain your wallet first address printed and an error saying that There are no funded addresses